2026 Disney World Crowd Calendar

 Weather

-If weather is an important consideration, we highly recommend heading down from in late September, October, early November, late February, March, or April.
+If weather is an important consideration, you’ll want to target the months of November through April–and maybe October and May.
 Those are ideal from a weather perspective.
 That is, assuming you want more temperate weather, rather than extreme heat and humidity or more cold weather.
-If you like your clothes drenched in sweat from high temperatures, May until late-August are the perfect times for you to visit.
+If you like your clothes drenched in sweat from high temperatures, June through September are the perfect times for you to visit.

 Late summer and early fall are the height of hurricane and storm season, which have become increasingly relevant.
-We highly recommend consulting our Visiting Walt Disney World During Storm Season article before booking a trip this time of year.
+Consult our guide to Visiting Walt Disney World During Storm Season article before booking a trip this time of year.
 The best case scenario is navigating the afternoon showers without them putting too much of a damper on your trip.
 Worst case, an approaching hurricane forces you to cancel your trip or be at Walt Disney World while the parks close due to the storm.

-If you must visit between the late spring through early fall, just remember to pack accordingly, bringing the Frogg Toggs for the humidity…and ponchos for the rain so you don’t spend $179 on them at Walt Disney World.
+If you must visit between the late spring through early fall, just remember to pack accordingly.
 Read our Unique Disney World Packing List for some items you might not otherwise think of taking.
+Seriously, you could save a ton of money on impulse purchase and have a more pleasant trip with our recommendations that’ll help you better prepare for staying comfortable in Florida weather (among other things).

 Park Hours

-In talking to others, we’ve found that this is the one area that people consider the least when planning their trips, which we think is at least a small mistake.
+We’ve found that park hours are the biggest variable that people fail to consider when planning their trips.
+This is at least a minor mistake.
 It’s important to note up front that, typically, less busy seasons have shorter park hours and busier times have longer park hours.

 It thus stands to reason that you can basically get the same amount done in a shorter day during a less busy time than you could during a busier time.
 However, this isn’t always true.
-If you use an efficient touring plan (see our Itineraries for Walt Disney World), you have a good chance of getting more done during a busier time of year than during a slower stretch.
+If you use an efficient touring plan, you have a good chance of getting more done during a busier time of year than during a slower stretch.

 This is especially true if you get to the park early and stay late.
 Sometimes during especially busy times, Magic Kingdom will open at 8 am and will close at 11 pm.
 While we’ve taken advantage of these hours without taking a break during the day, we realize some of you are mere mortals.